LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/CustomThirdPartyBot.md

 indicator: both
 ---

-This document explains how to connect external bots to LivePerson if there is not already a pre-built and supported Connector.
+<div class="important">This document explains how to connect external bots to LivePerson if there is not an already pre-built and supported Connector.
+However, several configurations will need to be enabled on your account before you can use the below solutions.
+Please check with your LivePerson account team before using this document.</div>

 ### Small / Medium niche Bot Platforms

-1. Login to Liveperson Bots & Automation Platform by using
+1. Login to the LivePerson Conversation Builder by using

     * Use [https://platform.botcentralai.com](https://platform.botcentralai.com) for deploying on AWS.